missionpinball/mpf-docs/game_logic/modes/index.rst

 modes (that you can use outright or customize), and you can create your own modes as needed.

+We documented the general approach to design a game in the :doc:`Game Design </game_design/index>` section.

 How modes work in MPF
 ---------------------